Food security: Causes of food insecurity

+Since 2000, global food and agricultural supply have been exposed to a sequence of shocks, including extreme weather events, pandemics, conflicts, financial crises, and sharp increases in energy and fertilizer prices.
+These shocks have repeatedly disrupted production, trade flows and prices, raising concerns about the capacity of global food markets to ensure stable access to food, particularly for net food-importing countries and vulnerable populations.

 High food prices

 Pandemics and disease outbreaks

 Global hunger remained virtually unchanged from 2021 to 2022 but is still far above pre-COVID-19-pandemic levels.

 The World Food Programme has stated that pandemics such as the COVID-19 pandemic risk undermining the efforts of humanitarian and food security organizations to maintain food security.
 The International Food Policy Research Institute expressed concerns that the increased connections between markets and the complexity of food and economic systems could cause disruptions to food systems during the COVID-19 pandemic, specifically affecting the poor.

 The Ebola outbreak in 2014 led to increases in the prices of staple foods in West Africa.
 Stringent lockdowns, travel restrictions, and disruptions to labor forces resulted in bottlenecks affecting the production and distribution of goods.
 Notably, the food supply chain experienced significant disruptions as the pandemic strained logistics, labor availability, and demand patterns.
 While progress in combating COVID-19 has provided some relief, the pandemic's lasting effects persist, including shifts in consumer behavior and the ongoing necessity for health and safety measures.